Make An Appointment

 Modern usage

 The resurgence of the diamond, and specifically the white diamond as the most popular type, was spurred on by one of the greatest marketing campaigns in history.
 In 1947, DeBeers debuted a new slogan: “A diamond is forever,” a phrase that has come to be so entrenched in the English language that few remember that it started as an advertisement.
 The campaign focused on engagement rings, and how diamonds are the best choice since they are so durable and long-lasting.
-The campaign was massively successful, and lead to the worldwide popularity of having diamonds in engagement rings.
+The campaign was massively successful and led to the worldwide popularity of having diamonds in engagement rings.
 Luckily, researchers were able to find more sources for mining, and the industry has continued to grow right through to today.

 Depletion

 Unfortunately, there is genuine concern that the world’s diamond deposits may soon be gone.
-There are fewer diamonds to be found, and even fewer pure white diamonds.
-Much of what is mined now has impurities that are less valuable than the pure stones.
+There are fewer diamonds to be found and even fewer pure white diamonds.
+Much of what is mined now has impurities that are less valuable than pure stones.
 There may be an undiscovered deposit left somewhere in the world, but sadly it’s only a matter of time before diamonds can no longer be found by digging.

 Where to buy white diamonds